 - Bladder scanners can help in the diagnosis, evaluation, and treatment of postoperative urinary retention (POUR).
 It also assists in avoiding catheter-associated urinary tract infections.

-- A bladder scanner is effective in assisting with an accurate valuation of a patient’s hydration status.
+- A bladder scanner effectively assists with accurately evaluating a patient’s hydration status.

 - Bladder scanners can also be used to identify causes of urinary frequency, identify bladder distention, and bladder irritability.
 It is also a convenient tool to use in bladder training.